Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 • Ariocarpus retusus var.
 Aramberri

 Ariocarpus confusus is a controversial taxon erected by Halda & Horacek in 1998 to indicate the plants of the Ariocarpus retusus/trigonus complex found in several locations around in the Aramberri region.
-This ariocarpus are extremely variable in body form, and also in flower color.
+This Ariocarpus are extremely variable in body form, and also in flower colour.
 Aramberri is located in a valley between two mountain slopes.
 On either side of the valley one may find population that looks like the typical A. retusus while other resembles the typical A. trigonus, with a range of intermediates between the two.
 Morphologically, plants belonging to the confusus species resemble either the retusus ssp or the trigonus ssp.
-However, they are easily distinguished from either of these retusus sub-species by their interesting variation is in the flower color, which can range from white through to magenta, a color not found in any other populations of A. etusus/trigonus.
-Bicolored flowers also occur.
+However, they are easily distinguished from either of these retusus sub-species by their interesting variation is in the flower color, which can range from white through to magenta, a color not found in any other populations of A. retusus/trigonus.
+Bicoloured flowers also occur.

 Photo gallery: Alphabetical listing of Cactus and Succulent pictures published in this site.